-Notice how wavy the surface is!
-This indicates that the decision criteria were not the right ones to use, even if they do produce an efficient wing, because this wing would be too expensive to manufacture.
+Look how wavy the surface is!
+So, the decision criteria were not the right ones to use, even if they do produce an efficient wing, because this wing would be too expensive to manufacture.
 Sophisticated designers did not know this would be the consequence of the design problem formulation they used.

 How should the problem be changed?
 Does one change the way to calculate a single number that represents how good the particular design is, or does one add a requirement that bounds the manufacturing cost of the wing shape chosen?
 Both have their place.
 In this case the designer did the latter, but his calculation of drag also evolved, so really he did both.